NordicHPC/sonar/README.md

 ## Security and robustness

 The tool does **not** need root permissions.
 It does not modify anything and only writes to stdout.

-The only external command called by `sonar ps` is `ps -e --no-header -o pid,user:22,pcpu,pmem,size,comm` and the tool gives up and stops if the latter subprocess does not return within 2 seconds to avoid a pile-up of processes.
+On CPUs, the only external command called by `sonar ps` is `ps -e --no-header -o pid,user:22,pcpu,pmem,size,comm` and the tool gives up and stops if the latter subprocess does not return within 2 seconds to avoid a pile-up of processes.

+(we need to update this documentation for GPUs)

 ## How we run sonar on a cluster